Stratford Johns: Personal life

 He married Nanette Ryder in 1955; they had four children.
 He ran the small hotel in St Martins Lane called the St Martins Hotel; it was managed by Elizabeth Kissick-Jones, formerly Hartnell, who was the aunt of his wife Nanette.
-The hotel was very popular with actors and he ran it until 1976.
+The hotel was popular with actors and he ran it until 1976.

 After several years of poor health, Johns died from heart disease in 2002, aged 76.